Department of Biological Chemistry and Pharmacology

 Current Research: Maladaptation of cells to various signals plays important roles in the pathogenesis of many human diseases.
-The current focus of my laboratory is to study the maladaptive processes in the development of breast cancer and diabetes.
+The current focus of Dr. Hai's laboratory is to study the maladaptive processes in the development of breast cancer and diabetes.
 In both diseases, inflammatory signals exacerbate the diseases.
-We are investigating how inflammatory signals in conjunction with other stress signals affect various cellular machineries that regulate signal transduction, transcription, apoptosis, cell migration, angiogenesis and metastasis.
+They are investigating how inflammatory signals in conjunction with other stress signals affect various cellular machineries that regulate signal transduction, transcription, apoptosis, cell migration, angiogenesis and metastasis.

-The approach we take is to focus on a stress-inducible gene ATF3, which encodes a member of the ATF/CREB transcription factors.
-Our strategy is to use ATF3 — as a handle — to probe the stress responses and gain insights to the roles of cellular adaptations to stress signals in disease development.
+The approach they take is to focus on a stress-inducible gene ATF3, which encodes a member of the ATF/CREB transcription factors.
+Their strategy is to use ATF3 — as a handle — to probe the stress responses and gain insights to the roles of cellular adaptations to stress signals in disease development.

 Breast cancer research

-We found that ATF3 is induced in the pancreatic beta cells by many stress signals relevant to diabetes, including inflammatory cytokines, high fatty acids, and high glucose.
-Functionally, induction of ATF3 promotes apoptosis in the beta cells and our data indicate that it does so, at least in part, by repressing IRS2, a potent pro-survival factor in beta cells.
+The lab found that ATF3 is induced in the pancreatic beta cells by many stress signals relevant to diabetes, including inflammatory cytokines, high fatty acids and high glucose.
+Functionally, induction of ATF3 promotes apoptosis in the beta cells and their data indicate that it does so, at least in part, by repressing IRS2, a potent pro-survival factor in beta cells.
 Deletion of ATF3 protects beta cells from stress-induced apoptosis under various paradigms.
-Based on these findings, we are testing the idea that deletion of ATF3 “dampens” islet stress responses and may protect beta cells in islets transplantation.
-In addition to the roles of ATF3 in the islets — the graft — we are also testing the roles of ATF3 in the host immune system to determine how it may affect the host-graft interactions.
+Based on these findings, they are testing the idea that deletion of ATF3 “dampens” islet stress responses and may protect beta cells in islets transplantation.
+In addition to the roles of ATF3 in the islets — the graft — they are also testing the roles of ATF3 in the host immune system to determine how it may affect the host-graft interactions.
 Since islet transplantation is a clinically viable treatment for diabetes, these studies may lead to future applications to improve therapy for diabetes.

 Techniques and Models:

-The methods we use include those in the areas of biochemistry, molecular biology, genetics, cell biology, pathology and physiology.
+The methods the lab uses include those in the areas of biochemistry, molecular biology, genetics, cell biology, pathology and physiology.
 The experimental systems we use include mammalian cells (primary and cell lines), transgenic/knockout mice and clinical samples.

 • Molecular biology: cloning, BAC recombineering, RNA preparation and analyses (real-time PCR, northern), RNAi, immuno-blotting, EMSA, chromatin immunoprecipitation (ChIP), kinase assays and transcription assays.